Tips for Drawing Digital Anime Line Art!

-Artist Eridey explains how to create compelling lineart for anime-style character drawings!
-Learn more about how to draw dynamic lines, techniques for drawing eyes and hair, and useful digital art software features.
+Artist Eridey explains how to create compelling line art for anime-style character drawings!
+Learn more about how to draw dynamic lines, techniques for drawing eyes and hair, and useful digital art software tips and tricks and features.
+This tutorial is packed with simple, easy to understand information for how to outline and draw in the anime style!

-The outline is a fundamental part of the illustration and sometimes it can get frustrating, especially when you see that your sketch looks better than the final version.
-But your lines can have as much personality as your characters, so it is very useful to emphasize or highlight parts of the illustration, direct the viewer’s gaze and create movement.
+The outline is a fundamental part of the illustration and sometimes it can get frustrating, especially when you see that your sketch looks better than the final line art.
+But your lines can have as much personality as your characters, so it is very useful to emphasize or highlight parts of the illustration, direct the viewer’s gaze, and create movement.
 Here are some tips to give more character to those lines.
 Let’s start!

 What brush should I use?